-A non-qualifying law degree is a higher education course which leads to a Bachelor of Arts degree.
-It’s a three or four-year course which includes law modules, but also allows for the study of other topics outside of law.
+A non-qualifying law degree is a higher education course which leads to a Bachelor of Arts (BA) degree.
+It’s a three or four-year course which naturally includes law modules, but also allows for the study of other topics outside of law.
 This is where the idea of enhanced flexibility comes into play.

 If you want to study law with a mix of other topics, a Bachelor of Law degree offers a great alternative to studying law at university compared to the strictly regimented seven core modules approach of the LLB.

 On the other hand, however, many UK universities offer a BA in law combined with other subjects.
 An LLB focuses purely on law, namely seven core modules that you will need to qualify as a solicitor or barrister.
 As a result, the BA Law degree has far greater flexibility in terms of what you’ll be able to study.

 If you want to study topics outside of the seven core legal modules, a BA in Law degree might enable you to additionally study topics such as history, languages, politics, or philosophy.
 Please note that this list is not exhaustive – be sure to do lots of research online to find all the combinations available.

 Should you decide that you want to switch from your law BA to an LLB, some law schools will allow you to do this after your first or second year of university.
-Before completing your UCAS application, you should check with universities that you want to apply to whether this is an option.
+Before completing your UCAS application, you should again make sure to check with your chosen universities that it’s an option further down the line.

-Most Red Brick and Russell Group universities in the UK offer non-qualifying Bachelor of Law degrees with a variety of other subjects (alongside your legal studies.
+Many Red Brick and Russell Group universities in the UK offer BA Law degrees which can be combined with a variety of other subjects (alongside your legal studies).
 Some universities offer specialty BA Law Courses, including Oxford, which has a BA in Jurisprudence degree.

-If you choose to study a non-qualifying law degree, there are plenty of career options available to you upon successful completion of your course.
+If you choose to study a BA law degree, there are plenty of career options available to you upon successful completion of your course.
 You can advance your learning and training to pursue a career as a solicitor, barrister, chartered legal executive, a paralegal or other job types in the legal profession, such as a legal conveyancer.
 The extra year or two at law school may not be seen as a major hurdle by some.
 Furthermore, the flexibility you utilised during your BA Law degree likely allowed you to develop other interests/skills that will look strong on your applications to law firms/chambers – for example, having studied BA Law with a foreign language might set you up well to work in an area of law with a particularly international focus, especially if your firm has offices abroad, for example.

 You’re not limited solely to legal work, however.
 The flexibility of a BA Law degree, given that you can study other topics, means that should you decide not to pursue a legal career, there’s great value in holding a Law BA, just as there is with other humanities degrees from university (although this one still maintains an extra academic reputation due to its association with law).
 Your academic knowledge and transferable skills will almost certainly be sought after by employers across a variety of industry sectors.
 This is one of the main factors which leads many students to choose the BA in Law – they’re not set on becoming a lawyer just yet and want to keep their course content (and therefore their options) a little more open.

 Loading More Content